-It is the fair and honorable thing to do, especially when you consider all that the best man will have invested in your day, the preparations they will have gone to, and all of the efforts involved.
+It is a fair and honorable thing to do, especially when you consider all that the best man will have invested in your day, the preparations they will have gone to, and all of the efforts involved.

-Its definitely not mandatory though, nor should it be expected by the best man.
+It’s definitely not mandatory though, nor should it be expected by the best man.

-Unless of course you have any particular requirements or the suit needs additional work, like tailoring.
+Unless of course, you have any particular requirements or the suit needs additional work, like tailoring.
 In that case, it is advised that the groom picks up the cost.

 One thing to potentially consider is what the bride is doing for her maid of honor and bridesmaids.
 You should look to replicate what they are doing; so if their attire is being covered, it is only fair that you do the same with your best man.